gvwilson/thirdbit/src/fiction/cherne/index.md

 - 1005: Society for Inoffensive Conversation founded in Ossisswe.
 - 1014-present day: Mohendjari dynasty in Thind.
 - 1017: Uws reunified under Barsadov dynasty.
-- 1023: University founded in Ensworth.
+- 1023: University founded in Loghan.
 - 1031: Introduction of Lampwatcher's Eve (40-year correction to calendar).
 - 1040-1120: Death of Dogs.
 - 1045-60: locks and canals in Uws rebuilt.